nullfox-coder/django_charlie/charlie_backend/README.md

-# Project Title
+# Charlie Backend

 ## Description
-This project integrates Google Drive functionalities and real-time chat using WebSockets.
+This project integrates Google Login, Google Drive functionalities and real-time chat using WebSockets.

 ## Installation
 1. Clone the repository.